petehamilton/classy-cate/README.md

 To develop and help improve classy-cate, do the following:

-1. Run the server with `shotgun -p 4567 web.rb`
+1. Run the server with `thin start -p 4567 --ssl`
-2. Add whatever other local server assets you wish to the classy_cate.user_testing.js file
+2. Modify `classy-cate.user.js` to point to your local server assets
-3. Install your modified `classy-cate.user.js` as an Userscript/Greasemonkey extension in Chrome/Firefox.
-4. Modify `views/classy_cate.coffee.erb` and `views/classy_cate.less` to
-   add/modify functionality as you wish!
+3. Modify `views/classy_cate.coffee.erb` and `views/classy_cate.less` to add/modify functionality as you wish!

 ## Want to help, but don't have a clue?